xiix0/scam/README.md

-Someone whom you reject today, will reject you tomorrow.
+Don't you feel more like you do now than you did when you came in?